For the third article of body positivity week, Emily Godbold discusses body image, self acceptance, and why mirrors shouldn’t be trusted.

 The disconnect between how we perceive ourselves and how others perceive us, and exactly which of these perceptions constitute ‘reality’, is an issue I find extremely thought-provoking in relation to body image.

 Our society, one that bombards its women constantly with images of a very exclusive, unvaried and therefore largely unattainable ideal, has naturally given rise to a generation of women and girls who spend countless hours obsessing over the ‘inadequacy’ of their own bodies.
-This tedious self-scrutiny that we undergo on a daily basis means that we have the most complete perception of our own bodies.
+This tedious self-scrutiny that we undergo on a daily basis can make it feel like we ourselves have the most complete perception of our own bodies.
 If it is only I that spends enough time looking at my naked body to notice the stretch marks across my stomach and the minutely different sizes of my breasts, then surely my perception of my body is most in line with reality, right?

 The thing is, every time we look in a mirror, our response to what is reflected back at us is tainted by an ingrained criticism.
 In judging my reflection by a criteria that has taught me to consider certain parts of my body ‘flawed’, I am gradually desensitizing myself to the parts of myself that I’m happy with: the parts that, incidentally, other people are most likely to notice and remember about my appearance.
 I don’t think it’s a coincidence that the parts we generally love about ourselves, or at least the parts we’re at peace with, are the parts other people love about us too, whilst the majority of things we dislike about ourselves others probably don’t even register.